database-utility/tds-kit/README.md

 ## Testing

-The `MSSQLClientTests` target contains integration tests which require a connection to an instance of SQL Server.
+The `TDSClientTests` target contains integration tests which require a connection to an instance of SQL Server.
 The integration tests have passed successfully on the following database servers:

 * SQL Server 7.0 (TDS 7.0)
 * SQL Server 2000 (TDS 7.1)